Many may think NFT photography is the newest kid on the block for the recently booming market.

 The first and most important thing to know is that to get started with NFTs photography, you’ll need to “mint” (term used to create) your NFT, and the only way to do this is to first have cryptocurrency.

 To get started, you’ll have to sign up to a crypto exchange of your choice (more on this in the next section), in order to be able to exchange fiat (USD, EUR, AUD, etc.) for cryptocurrency.

 RELATED ARTICLE: HOW TO GET STARTED IN NFT PHOTOGRAPHY

 There is a bit of KYC involved when creating an account on a crypto exchange, but once you’re all set up, buying your first cryptos will be very easy.

 Most platforms will accept Ethereum which is where NFTs were initially introduced.
-And in order to acquire Ethereum, you’ll need to purchase Ethereum on a cryptocurrency exchange then transfer your Ethereum to a “digital wallet” such as MetaMask and then connect your digital wallet to your preferred NFT platform.
+In order to acquire Ethereum, you’ll need to purchase Ethereum on a cryptocurrency exchange then transfer your Ethereum to a “digital wallet” such as MetaMask, and then connect your digital wallet to your preferred NFT platform.

 WHAT ARE THE BEST PLATFORMS TO BUY CRYPTOCURRENCIES?

 There are numerous elements to consider when selecting the best cryptocurrency exchange for you:

 - Trading costs